-If you are trying to find something interesting to listen to, ‘In Touch’ from BBC Radio 4 is a programme of specific interest to blind and partially sighted people.
-Also, specialist podcasts and radio services include:
+If you are seeking inspiration for something interesting to listen to, ‘In Touch’ from BBC Radio 4 is a programme of specific interest to blind and partially sighted people.
+Similar podcasts and radio services include:

 Using your smartphone

-There are a number of mainstream apps that are inclusively designed.
+There are a number of mainstream radio apps that are inclusively designed.

 - Mainstream app TuneIn brings together music, news, podcasts and audiobooks alongside on demand internet radio.